-Welcome to this weeks blog post A Day in the Desert - Death Valley, CA and welcome to my all my new subscribers!
+Welcome to this weeks blog post A Day in the Desert - Death Valley, CA and welcome to all my new subscribers!

 Happy Thursday!
 Hope you're having a great week.
 This weeks blog entry will be looking at my day photographing the hottest place on Earth, Death Valley, CA.